• Skip to primary navigation

 Christie Lai

 This is the best dumpling dipping sauce made with simple ingredients that is fully customizable!
 It's easily made in 5 minutes and it will take your dumplings to the next level!
-You can add all of the optional ingredients or pick and choose.
-I recommend keeping the base ingredients as is.
-It's entirely up to YOU!
-All in all, the sauce will taste fantastic as long you can maintain the base sauce.
+Add all of the optional ingredients or pick and choose, but keep the sauce base the same.

 5 from 11 votes